FabianHoltkoetter/ORFAP/Documents/documentation/Installation Guide.md

 Now just wait for all containers to start and you can continue by crawling your first data.
 How to do this?
 Just follow the user documentation!

-# User Installation
+## Client Side Installation

 To get the application running on your machine you only need two things.

 1. You need a connection to your companies network.
 You can connect to your companies network with the companies VPN.
-You can find an instruction how to connect to it [here](https://www.lrz.de/services/netz/mobil/vpn_en/)
+You can find an instruction how to connect to it `https://www.lrz.de/services/netz/mobil/vpn_en/`

 2. A modern web browser.
 It doesn't matter if it's Firefox, Chrome or Microsoft Edge.
 Only Internet Explorer is not supported.